aidenslab/aidens-portfolio/index.md

 - **Main Loop**: The code in the main loop keeps running until we press "q" or ESC.
   - **Image Processing**: Captures an image and finds the location of the ball with the `find_ball()` method from `cv.py`.
     - **Drawing**: Draws the estimated ball position onto a frame overlaying the picture with `cv2.namedWindow`.
-    - **Control Logic**: Calculates `error` of the ball, or horizontal distance from the center, which is positive when the ball is to the right and negative when the ball is to the left, and adjusts motor powers accordingly.
+    - **Control Logic**: Calculates `error` of the ball, or horizontal distance from the center, which is positive when the ball is to the right and negative when the ball is to the left, and calculates a `correction` based on `KP` and `error`.
+This `correction` is added to the left motor and subtracted from the right motor such that the left motor has a higher power (turns right) when the ball is on the right, and vice versa (see milestone 3 text).
 If the ball leaves the frame, the robot tracks which direction it went (left or right).
   - **Searching**: If no ball is detected, the robot moves in the last known direction of the ball.
   - **Display**: Shows the edited frame in the OpenCV window.
 - **Cleanup & Exit**: ALWAYS runs at the end of execution because of the `finally` clause.
 Stops the motors, camera, and window.